 We look forward to growing the resources listed on this page.
 Continue to check back as we populate this page with recommended books, and national and local resources.
 We also welcome your recommendation for resources, videos, and podcasts.
 Let’s work together to provide more educationalView Detail

 For a Real Change, Inc. values partnerships, and Bowling Green, Kentucky is home to several organizations that support youth development along with community leaders who work together on different initiatives.
-In addition to the partnership for Living as Leaders, For a Real Change is oneView Detail
+We strive to connect with other nonprofits, businesses, and community leaders to further enhance ourView Detail

 “I was walking around campus telling God ‘I want to make a difference in this world, and I want to create change’,” Julia Rivas said.
 This prayer she spoke led to nearly a decade of situations lining up for her to do just that.